 It seems like never a week goes by without me receiving a query as to whether a Solid State Drive (SSD) will improve Lightroom’s overall performance.
-Similar questions regularly arise on Adobe’s Lightroom User to User forum.
+Similar questions regularly arise on the Adobe’ Lightroom forum.
 Unfortunately, the answer is not a simple yes or no. This essay will identify some of the aspects impacting on performance along with some methods by which their effects can be mitigated or removed altogether.
 Finally, I will compare Lightroom’s general performance between a conventional disk drive and an SSD.

 The second area I want to look at is the CPU.
 Again, Lightroom is renowned for being very demanding of the CPU.
 In particular, preview rendering and loading images into Develop module, especially when luminance noise, color noise, sharpening, and lens corrections are applied to a photo.
-In this context, Lightroom’s performance will benefit greatly when recent CPU types such as the Intel Core i5 or i7 are used, especially when they’re combined with 4GB or more of ram.
+In this context, Lightroom’s performance will benefit greatly when recent CPU types such as the Intel Core i5, i7 and i9 are used, especially when they’re combined with 8GB or more of ram.

-It’s worth noting that Intel’s latest Core i5 and i7 CPUs (aka Sandy Bridge) have resulted in a very substantial improvement in preview rendering times compared to last years Intel CPUs, and an even greater improvement over the fastest Intel Core 2 Duo CPUs from 2009.
-For example, I have first hand experience of running Lightroom 3.4 on a MacBook Pro 2.8GHz Core 2 Duo (mid 2009 model) and MacBook Pro 2.3 GHz Core i7 (early 2011 model).
-The following are the average times over three test runs to import from conventional disk drive and render high quality 1:1 previews for 300 Canon 5D MkII raw photos.
+It’s worth noting that when Intel first introduced the Sandy Bridge Core i5 and i7 CPUs many users noticed a very substantial improvement in preview rendering times compared to the previous versions, and an even greater improvement over the fastest Intel Core 2 Duo CPUs from 2009.
+For example, when I first wrote this article, I had first hand experience of running Lightroom 3.4 on a MacBook Pro 2.8GHz Core 2 Duo (mid 2009 model) and MacBook Pro 2.3 GHz Core i7 (early 2011 model).
+The following were the average times over three test runs to import from conventional disk drive and render high quality 1:1 previews for 300 Canon 5D MkII raw photos.
 These are the previews used in the Library module.
 No develop adjustments where applied to the photos before or during the import/previewing rendering process.